- Central chiller capacity 40 ton to 500Ton

 Both scroll compressors and screw compressors can be used depending on the project site and industry demand.

-The main component is a stand-alone chiller unit that must be connected by piping to a pump and a separate reservoir in order to function.
+The main component is a stand-alone chiller unit that must be connected by piping to a pump and a separate reservoir to function.

 This central chiller system will typically have separate controls for the central chiller and the pump or pumps, with an electrical connection for each component.